 Wonderopolis is a kids oriented website devoted to answering unusual questions.
 Every day a new "Wonder of the Day" is posted which answers a question, explores an idea, or gives some trivia.
 Kids can even post their own questions or upvote questions they want answered next.
 What is the most difficult instrument to play?
 Where do old airplanes go?
 Why are bowling shoes so slippery?
 You'll be able to find out on this site!

 Sesame Street has been beloved by generations and their website continues to provide excellent educational games and activities for preschoolers and young students.

 PBS Kids also offers learning tools for children.
 Kids can play games or watch videos that contain their favorite PBS characters like Arthur, Curious George, Daniel Tiger and more.

-Smithsonian Learning Lab is a free interactive platform for students, educators, and well, basically everyone.
+Smithsonian Learning Lab is a free interactive platform for students, educators, and anyone who wants to learn.
 This website is based around the idea of creating knowledge collections.
-These collections are made up of various videos, pictures, and resources that are put together to focus on a topic or idea, like say volcanoes!!
+These collections are made up of various videos, pictures, and resources that are put together to focus on a topic or idea, like say... volcanoes!!
 It's a bit like visiting a museum without leaving your home.
-Users can create a free account and make their own collections or view the ones that others have already published.
+Users can create a free account and make their own collections or view the ones that others have already compiled.